 Complementing this vision are the State government's policy objectives established by Directions 2031 and Beyond and State Planning Policy 4.2 Activity Centres for Perth and Peel.
 In particular, strategic metropolitan centres are required to provide an enhanced level of employment activity, along with intensified residential densities, thereby supporting public transport investment, improving access to jobs and services, and allowing for intensified activity within the centres.

-The Midland Activity Centre Structure Plan(PDF, 17MB) (MACSP) provides for the long term growth and development of Midland, addressing key activity centre considerations.
+The Midland Activity Centre Structure Plan(PDF, 18MB) (MACSP) was approved by the Western Australian Planning Commission on January 30, 2018.
+It provides for the long term growth and development of Midland, addressing key activity centre considerations.

 The MACSP provides the strategic basis to decision making, guiding the types of land uses and the overall development that is intended within the Midland activity centre.
 It details land use and infrastructure requirements as well as environmental assets, residential density and plot ratios, built form, and movement arrangements for all modes of transport and pedestrian accessibility.